Top dog-friendly beaches for summer

 Why Alfie loves this beach: “I’m not a fan of sand; it gets everywhere, you know.
 So the pebbles here suit me just fine.
 There’s lots of space for running and the sea stays very shallow pretty far out, great for dogs with little legs like me!
 The people are so friendly, too – there’s always a water bowl with fresh water outside the cafes and shops.”

-Facilities/Attractions: cafe/restaurant, toilets, beach hut hire, pub.
+Facilities and attractions: cafe/restaurant, toilets, beach hut hire, pub

 Cuckmere Haven, East Sussex